Valuation Menu

 6. Cultural Power

-Hollywood, global music, bestselling literature — soft power advantages.
+Hollywood, global music, and bestselling literature create massive soft power advantages.

 7. Adaptability